 Earned credits in graduate courses from other institutions may be counted toward the M.A. degree, in accordance with University and Departmental Guidelines.
-See "Principles Guiding the http://catalogs.rutgers.edu/generated/cam-grad_current/pg54.html and https://graduateschool.camden.rutgers.edu/current-students/forms/ for general guidelines and consult the the DGS about specific courses and eligibility to be counted as transfer credits.
+See "Principles Guiding the https://graduateschool.camden.rutgers.edu/current-students/forms/ for general guidelines and consult the DGS about specific courses and eligibility to be counted as transfer credits.